AndroidTimeMachine/androidtimemachine.github.io/publications.md

 title: Publications
 ---

+Please [let us know](mailto:i.malavolta@vu.nl) if you use our dataset and we will include your publication in this list.

 ### [A Graph-based Dataset of Commit History of Real-World Android apps](/public/publications/MSR_2018.pdf)

 **Please cite this paper if you used this dataset.**